gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 In Gaffer the main way you filter data is by applying whats known as a `View` to a returned set of elements.
-A `View`, as the name suggests, allows you to view the data in a different way this can be either via a filter, aggregation, transformation or just general manipulation of the results.
+A `View`, as the name suggests, allows you to view the data in a different way; this can be either via a filter, aggregation, transformation or just general manipulation of the results.

 Use cases with a `View` usually fall into one of the following catagories: